 Special Events and Activities

 In addition to singing for regular monthly services, the Canterbury Choir sings for several special events throughout the choir year.
-Each December the group joins the adults of the Saint Mark’s Choir for the parish’s annual Festival of Advent Lessons and Carols, a seasonal favorite.
+Each December the group joins the adults of the Saint Mark’s Choir for the parish’s annual Festival of Advent Lessons and Carols, a perennial favorite.
 The choir also plays a featured role in the parish’s beloved pageant service on Christmas Eve.
 In the spring the group leads the music for one of the principal services on Easter morning.
-In recent years, the choir has concluded its season by leading a special service of Choral Evensong in May.
+The choir concludes each season by leading a special service of Choral Evensong in May.

 Fun and Fellowship